 My Research

-TL;DR: I'm interested in building compilers specifically to optimize Fully Homomorphic Encryption programs.
+TL;DR: I'm interested in building compilers and PLs for privacy-preserving computation.

 Publications